huangwei-pku/huangwei-pku.github.io/research.md

 ### Publications & Forthcoming

+**How Does Undervaluation in Medical Savings Accounts (MSAs) Affect Healthcare Utilization?
+Evidence from Administrative Data in China.** with Xiaoyan Lei and Yuqi Ta.
+Accepted by ***Journal of Health Economics***.

 **Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study.** with Yiping Wang, Hantao Wu, and Yi Zhou.
 Accepted by ***Journal of Population Economics***.

 [**Economic Policy Uncertainty, Health Status, and Mortality.**](https://authors.elsevier.com/sd/article/S0277-9536(24)00680-4) with Xiaoyan Lei and Miao Yu.
 Accepted by ***Social Science & Medicine***.